isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 INSTALLATION
 ------------

-Install as you would normally install a contributed Drupal module.
-Visit https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules#s-step-2-enable-the-module for further information.
+FOIA Autocalc is a custom Drupal module so unlike contrib modules, the codebase is not installed via composer.
+Enable as you would normally enable a contributed Drupal module.
+Visit https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules#s-step-2-enable-the-module for futher information.

 CONFIGURATION
 -------------